decentralized-identity/org/chair_guides/chair_guidelines.md

 3. Ensure compliance with IPR obligations and DIF code of conduct in all channels.
 4. Collate links to GitHub items for the next meeting's agenda.
 5. Be aware of IPR considerations, particularly for unknown GitHub accounts.
+6. If membership wants to directly run co-chair elections rather than delegate this decision to DIF staff and Technical Steering Committee, contact DIF Staff after reading the "[OpaVote](#opavote)" section below.

 ## Communication Channels